segmentio/segment-docs/src/connections/destinations/catalog/marketo-v2/index.md

 There are additional steps you must take to send `.identify()` calls in Device-mode.

 1. Create an empty form in Marketo.
-This form will always be hidden and can remain empty as long as the traits you need downstream are mapped in the **Marketo Custom Fields** setting.
+This form will always be hidden and can remain empty as long as the traits you need downstream are mapped in the **Marketo Custom Fields** Destination setting.
-2. Input the associated **Marketo Form ID** and **Marketo Form URL** in your Marketo V2 destination settings.
+2. Input the associated **Marketo Form ID** and **Marketo Form URL** in your Marketo V2 Destination settings.
 This information can be found in Form Actions > Embed Code in the Marketo Design Studio:
 ![](images/form-info.png)

 ### Traits